Aleister Crowley: Abbey of Thelema: 1920–1923

 New followers continued to arrive at the Abbey to be taught by Crowley.
 Among them was film star Jane Wolfe, who arrived in July 1920, where she was initiated into the A∴A∴ and became Crowley's secretary.
 Another was Cecil Frederick Russell, who often argued with Crowley, disliking the same-sex sexual magic that he was required to perform, and left after a year.
 More conducive was the Australian Thelemite Frank Bennett, who also spent several months at the Abbey.
 In February 1922, Crowley returned to Paris for a retreat in an unsuccessful attempt to kick his heroin addiction.
-He then went to London in search of money, where he published articles in The English Review criticising the Dangerous Drugs Act 1920 and wrote a novel, Diary of a Drug Fiend, completed in July.
+He then went to London in search of money, where he published articles in The English Review criticising the Dangerous Drugs Act 1920 and wrote a novel, The Diary of a Drug Fiend, completed in July.
 On publication, it received mixed reviews; he was lambasted by the Sunday Express, which called for its burning and used its influence to prevent further reprints.

 Subsequently, a young Thelemite named Raoul Loveday moved to the Abbey with his wife Betty May; while Loveday was devoted to Crowley, May detested him and life at the commune.
 She later said that Loveday was made to drink the blood of a sacrificed cat, and that they were required to cut themselves with razors every time they used the pronoun "I".
 Loveday drank from a local polluted stream, soon developing a liver infection resulting in his death in February 1923.
 Returning to London, May told her story to the press.
 John Bull proclaimed Crowley "the wickedest man in the world" and "a man we'd like to hang", and although Crowley deemed many of their accusations against him to be slanderous, he was unable to afford the legal fees to sue them.
 As a result, John Bull continued its attack, with its stories being repeated in newspapers throughout Europe and in North America.
 The Fascist government of Benito Mussolini learned of Crowley's activities, and in April 1923 he was given a deportation notice forcing him to leave Italy; without him, the Abbey closed.